DOWNLOAD DEMO

 • Roles that Can Delete Files Using the File Browser in the Editor (soon to be renamed to just Roles that can delete files)

-Users in the Administrators role don't need any special permissions assigned to the role, they can do anything in the site including uploading and deleting files.
-By default Administrators in the first site (known as the server admin site or master site) can access the file system starting at the
+Users in the Administrators role don't need any special permissions assigned to the role, they can do anything on the site including uploading and deleting files.

-However you can also limit Administrators so they can only access the file system starting at /Data/Sites/[SiteID]/media/
+However, you can also limit Administrators so they can only access the file system starting at /Data/Sites/[SiteID]/media/ by adding this to your user.config file: <add key="ForceAdminsToUseMediaFolder" value="true" />.

 All other roles can only access the file system if you explicitly grant them permission If you add the roles to the permission for Roles that can upload and browse files, users in the allowed roles can upload and browse files using the WYSIWYG editor which has dialogs for images, media, and links, that allow browsing the server file system for files and uploading files.
-Their access to the file system starts at
+Their access to the file system starts at /Data/Sites/[SiteID]/media/.

-If you add roles to the permissions for Roles that can upload and browse but only in a user specific location, their access to the file system starts at
+If you add roles to the permissions for Roles that can upload and browse but only in a user specific location, their access to the file system starts at /Data/Sites/[SiteID]/userfiles/[UserID]/.

 If you don't want users to be able to delete any files you should not give them access to the file managers, therefore access to the File Managers is determined by Roles that Can Delete Files in the Editor.
 Roles added to this permission can delete files from the editor dialog windows but can also use the File Managers (assuming they have one of the upload and browse permissions).

-You might think why don't we just let them use the file managers but limit their ability to delete from file manager?
+You might think why don't we just let them use the file managers but limit their ability to delete from the file manager?
 The reason is because other than uploading and downloading files the only benefits to file managers are the ability to delete and rename files and folders.
 As far as files used in content renaming a file is almost equivalent to deleting it because if the file is already used in content and you rename it, it will result in a broken image or link in your content just the same as if it was deleted.
 So if you don't want users to be able to do those things you should just not let them use the file managers and instead only let them upload files through the editor dialogs where they cannot delete or rename anything.

-So basically for non administrator users you have 5 choices for user upload permissions
+So basically for non-administrator users you have 5 choices for user upload permissions

 1. Allow them to upload but not delete starting at the /Data/Sites/[SiteID]/media/ folder by just adding their roles to General Upload and Browse Roles, but not adding them to Roles that can delete files